Cost & Aid

 UF currently offers a limited number of merit-based tuition waivers designed to reduce the out-of-state tuition for selected students:

-• Alumni Scholarship - up to $8,000 per year (Fall/Spring, total up to $32,000 over 4 years)
+• Alumni Scholarship: up to $8,000 per year (Fall/Spring, total up to $32,000 over 4 years)

-• Sunshine Scholarship - up to $16,000 per year (Fall/Spring, total up to $64,000 over 4 years)
+• Sunshine Scholarship: up to $16,000 per year (Fall/Spring, total up to $64,000 over 4 years)

-• Gator Nation Scholarship - up to $20,000 per year (Fall/Spring, total up to $80,000 over 4 years)
+• Gator Nation Scholarship: $20,000 per year (Fall/Spring, total $80,000 over 4 years)

 If a student's residency is updated to in-state for tuition purposes after being awarded a merit-based tuition waiver, they will no longer be eligible, and the award will be cancelled.